Tris Coffin

-Tristram Chockley Coffin (August 13, 1909 – March 26, 1990) was a former film and television actor from the latter 1930s through the 1970s, usually in westerns or other B-movie action-adventure productions.
+Tristram Chockley Coffin (August 13, 1909 – March 26, 1990) was a film and television actor from the latter 1930s through the 1970s, usually in Westerns or other B-movie action-adventure productions.

-Early years
+Early life

-Coffin's mother was actress Elizabeth Christie, and his uncle was writer Robert P. T. Coffin.
+Coffin's mother was the actress Elizabeth Christie, and the writer Robert P. T. Coffin was his cousin.

 Career

 In 1940, Coffin appeared as Phillips in Chasing Trouble, a comedy espionage film.
 He is perhaps best known for his role as Jeff King in Republic Pictures' King of the Rocket Men (1949), the first of three serials starring the "Rocket Man" character.
 During the 1940s and into the early 1950s, Coffin appeared in other movie serials, including Dick Tracy's G-Men (1939), Jesse James Rides Again (1947), Bruce Gentry (1949), Pirates of the High Seas (1950), Mysterious Dr. Satan (1940), Sky Raiders (1941), Holt of the Secret Service (1941), Perils of Nyoka (1942), Federal Agents vs. the Underworld (1949), and Radar Patrol vs. Spy King (1950).

 In 1955, he joined Peter Graves, William Schallert, and Tyler McVey in the episode "The Man Who Tore Down the Wall" of NBC's Hallmark Hall of Fame.
 He had guest-starred in the series Adventures of Superman, sometimes playing a "good guy", sometimes a "bad guy".
 In 1954 he appeared as Principal Garwood in Stamp Day for Superman, which was produced by Superman, Inc. for The United States Department of the Treasury to promote the purchase of U.S. Savings Bonds.

 Coffin also had a role in the very first TV episode of The Lone Ranger, as Captain Dan Reid of the Texas Rangers, the older brother of the man who would become The Lone Ranger after his brother and four other comrades were murdered by outlaws; he also appeared in the "Cannonball McKay" (1949) episode (1/16) as Marshall Jim Hanley.
-He also appeared as a guest star in the ABC western series The Life and Legend of Wyatt Earp, starring Hugh O'Brian in the title role.
+He also appeared as a guest star in the ABC Western series The Life and Legend of Wyatt Earp, starring Hugh O'Brian in the title role.